 Gloria Perez is President and Chief Executive Officer of the Women’s Foundation of Minnesota (WFMN), where she leads the first statewide women’s foundation in the country.
-Since 1983, WFMN has distributed more than $32 million through community investments; conducts ongoing research on the status of women and girls in Minnesota; advocates for public policy that results in greater economic security and safety for women and their families; and invests in organizations and leaders to build the field and achieve gender and racial equity.
+Since 1983, WFMN has distributed more than $45 million through community investments; conducts ongoing research on the status of women and girls in Minnesota; advocates for public policy that results in greater economic security and safety for women and their families; and invests in organizations and leaders to build the field and achieve gender and racial justice.
 As a national philanthropic leader recognized for innovative research, grantmaking and advocacy, the Women’s Foundation of Minnesota builds pathways to prosperity for women and girls in the state with the greatest disparity in outcomes.

 Perez became one of the country’s leading experts in two-generation strategies to reducing poverty as President & CEO of Jeremiah Program, a national nonprofit whose proven, holistic approach transforms families from poverty to prosperity two generations at a time.
 She has more than 25 years of leadership experience across sectors, ranging from small business, for-profit corporations to nonprofit human service organizations.

 As the founding Executive Director of the Jeremiah Program in 1998, she led the design of the new organization’s structure, strategic plan, and program development.
 She grew the organization from local to national in scope, while increasing revenues from $650,000 to $6,000,000, and was promoted to the title of President & CEO in 2009.
-Her unwavering commitment to gender and racial equity derives from her lived experience as a Latina, a native of San Antonio, Texas, and an active community member in Minnesota.
+Her unwavering commitment to gender and racial equity and justice derives from her lived experience as a Latina, a native of San Antonio, Texas, and an active community member in Minnesota.

 Leading with Community, Driving Innovation

 “I am committed to working collaboratively across sectors to create a Minnesota that works for all people.
-With the Women’s Foundation of Minnesota, I am eager to elevate the diverse voices of women and girls from across the state to inspire investment, inform solutions, and drive innovation for gender and racial equity.”
+With the Women’s Foundation of Minnesota, I am eager to elevate the diverse voices of women and girls from across the state to inspire investment, inform solutions, and drive innovation for gender and racial justice.”